ImageMagick v6 Examples --

 This operator is typically used to generate Comparison Difference Images.

 The operator also can be used to selectively negate an image.
-Overlaying black has no effect on the background, while overlaying white, negates the colors in the image at that location.
+Overlaying black has no effect on the background, while overlaying white negates the colors in the image at that location.

 For example lets negate half the rose image.